Ottoman Turkish alphabet

-The Ottoman Turkish alphabet (الفبا) is a version of the Perso-Arabic script used to write Ottoman Turkish for over 600 years until 1928, when it was replaced by the Latin-based modern Turkish alphabet.
+The Ottoman Turkish alphabet (الفبا) is a version of the Arabic script used to write Ottoman Turkish for over 600 years until 1928, when it was replaced by the Latin-based modern Turkish alphabet.

 Though Ottoman Turkish was primarily written in this script, non-Muslim Ottoman subjects sometimes wrote it in other scripts, including Armenian, Greek, Latin and Hebrew alphabets.

 History

 Origins

 The various Turkic languages have been written in a number of different alphabets, including Arabic, Cyrillic, Greek, Latin and other writing systems.

 The earliest known Turkic alphabet is the Orkhon script.
 When Turks adopted Islam, they began to use Arabic script for their languages, especially under the Kara-Khanids.
 Though the Seljuks used Persian as their official language, in the late Seljuk period, Turkish began to be written again in Anatolia in the nascent Ottoman state.

 The Ottoman Turkish alphabet is a form of the Perso-Arabic script that, despite not being able to differentiate O and U, was otherwise generally better suited to writing Turkic words rather than Perso-Arabic words.
 Turkic words had all of their vowels written in and had systematic spelling rules and seldom needed to be memorized.
 Other Oghuz Turkic languages such as Azerbaijani and Turkmen enjoyed a high degree of written mutual intelligibility as the Ottoman Alphabet catered to anachronistic Turkic consonants and spellings that demonstrated Anatolian Turkish' shared history with Azerbaijani and Turkmen.
 The Ottoman Turkish alphabet however was poorly suited to Arabic and Persian loanwords which needed to be memorized by students learning Turkish as it would omit vowels making them difficult to read.
 Arabic has several consonants that do not exist in Turkish, making several Arabic letters superfluous.

 The introduction of the telegraph and the printing press in the 19th century exposed further weaknesses in the Arabic script.

 A calendar page for November 1, 1895 (October 20 OS) in cosmopolitan Thessaloniki.
 The first 3 lines in Ottoman Turkish Arabic script give the date in the Rumi, 20 Teşrin-i Evvel 1311, and Islamic, 14 Jumādā al-Ūlā 1313, calendars; the Julian and Gregorian (in French) dates appear below.